 That mysterious yellow orb in the sky that goes into hibernation each winter?
 That’s the sun.
-And although it only makes an occasional cameo appearance each ‘summer’ in England, it’s a permanent fixture in Australian skies.
+And although it only makes an occasional cameo appearance each ‘summer’ in some countries, it’s a permanent fixture in Australian skies.
 Pack sunscreen unless you want your skin to glow a shade of pink that sits somewhere between ‘watermelon’ and ‘lobster’.

 Bondi.
 St Kilda.
 Cottesloe.
 Glenelg.
 Surfers Paradise.
 Sick of hearing about Australia’s most sparkling strips of sand?
 Coogee.
 Wineglass Bay.
 Cable Beach.
 With more than 10,000 golden beaches lining the coast, this could go on a while.
 Whitehaven.
 Burleigh Heads.
 Cable Beach…